Large Language Models as an Indirect Reasoner: Contrapositive and Contradiction for Automated Reasoning: Methodology

-It is worth noting that the proposed Indirect Reasoning (IR) method can be directly combined with the Direct Reasoning (DR) in the existing methods such as \cite{wei2022chain} and \cite{wang2022self}.
-Therefore, we may further build a Direct-Indirect Reasoning (DIR) framework by combining IR and DR. This will enrich the reasoning paths to solve complex problems.
-There exist various techniques for aggregating the results of multipath reasoning.
-One straightforward way is to select the most commonly occurring results, while another involves utilizing the log probability of LLM's outputs.
+From the above description, it can be inferred that the proposed IR method can be directly combined with DR in existing methods, such as SC~\cite{wang2022self}, CR~\cite{Cumulative2023} and MulAD~\cite{duimproving}.
+Therefore, we propose a DIR method by combining IR and DR. This will enrich the reasoning paths to solve complex problems.
+It can be seen that IR is a straightforward approach that involves negating the conclusion and treating the negation as a premise.
+That is to say, IR does not impose any additional constraints on the reasoning process.
+Therefore, the proposed DIR method can be easily incorporated into existing CoT variants to improve reasoning proficiency.

+Various techniques exist for aggregating the results of multipath reasoning.
+One straightforward way is to select the most commonly occurring results, while another involves utilizing the log probability of the output of LLMs.
 In this paper, we utilize voting to select the most frequently occurring results.
-Specifically, the voting process can be formulated as:
+We sample $M$ candidate reasoning chains from LLMs and $\left \{ A_{i}\right \} _{i=1}^{M}$ is the set of answers generated from these chains.
+Let $\mathcal{A}=\left \{ \widehat{A}_{s}\right\} _{s=1}^{\left | \mathcal{A} \right | }$ be the set of all possible answers for the question.
+We then select the answer from $\mathcal{A}$ with the highest probability $P(\widehat{A}_{s})$ and $P(\widehat{A}_{s})$ can be formulated as below: